LeandroSWR/InterviewTask/README.md

 - [X] Create a controller to handle the player animations.
 - [X] Add other 2D assets to complement the game.
 - [X] Implement the coin system so the player can make purchases.
-- [ ] Create the store using UI.
+- [X] Create the store using UI.
-- [ ] Allow the player to purchase clothes.
+- [X] Allow the player to purchase clothes.
+- [X] Allow the player to sell clothes.
-- [ ] Allow the player to dress said clothes.
+- [X] Allow the player to change clothes.
 - [ ] Create a simple start menu for the game.

 <!-- Reference Links -->